CaptainCrowbar/rs-unicode/docs/string.md

 Constructs a multiline raw string literal without breaking the indentation of the surrounding context.
 Any leading whitespace common to all lines of the string is removed from all lines.
 A leading line break is ignored.
+Either spaces or tabs can be used for indentation, but behaviour is undefined if a mixture of both spaces and tabs are present in the left margin.

 Example: